adtzlr/matadi/README.md

 ```

 ## Usage
-First, we have to define a symbolic variable on which our strain energy function will be based on.
+First, a symbolic variable on which our strain energy function will be based on has to be created.

 **Note**: *A variable of matADi is an instance of a symbolic variable of casADi (`casadi.SX.sym`).
 All `matadi.math` functions are simple links to (symbolic) casADi-functions.*